HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 * [2019-10-28][Active] https://github.com/slog-rs/slog - Structured, contextual, extensible, composable logging for Rust. slog is an ecosystem of reusable components for structured, extensible, composable and contextual logging for Rust.
 The ambition is to be The Logging Library for Rust. slog should accommodate a variety of logging features and requirements.
 If there is a feature that you need and standard log crate is missing, slog should have it.
 This power comes with a little steeper learning curve, so if you experience any problems, please join slog-rs gitter channel to get up to speed.
 If you'd like to take a quick, convenient route, consider using sloggers wrapper library.
 * [2019-10-28][Active] https://github.com/Xudong-Huang/minsql - MinSQL is a log search engine designed with simplicity in mind to the extent that no SDK is needed to interact with it, most programming languages and tools have some form of http request capability (ie: curl) and that's all you need to interact with MinSQL.
 * [2019-10-29][Active] https://github.com/awslabs/flowgger - Flowgger is a fast, simple and lightweight data collector written in Rust.
 It reads log entries over a given protocol, extracts them, decodes them using a given format, re-encodes them into a different format, and asynchronously pushes the result into a remote data store.
 Flowgger is designed to be: Paranoid: it carefully validates input data to prevent injection of malformed/incomplete records down the chain; Safe: written in Rust, without any unsafe code; Fast: even though messages are systematically parsed and validated, Flowgger is orders of magnitude faster than Logstash and Fluentd; Standalone: it comes as a single executable file, and doesn't require a JVM.
 Flowgger supports common input types: stdin, UDP, TCP, TLS and Redis, as well as multiple input formats: JSON (GELF), LTSV, Cap'n Proto and RFC5424.
 Normalized messages can be sent to Kafka, Graylog, to downstream Flowgger servers, or to other log collectors for further processing. https://github.com/awslabs/flowgger/wiki
+* [2020-01-13][Died] https://github.com/rubytogether/kirby - Kirby slurps up the firehose of logs from Fastly and calculates daily counts for various Ruby ecosystem statistics, pretty quickly.
+For an 80MB gzipped log file containing 915,427 JSON event objects (which is 1.02GB uncompressed): 2.7 seconds total to read the entire file line by line; 5.0 seconds total to also parse every JSON object into a Rust struct; 7.8 seconds total to further parse every User Agent field for Bundler, RubyGems, and Ruby versions and other metrics.

 ### Async & Parallel computing
 * [2019-10-18][Active] https://github.com/Matthias247/futures-intrusive